jamesloper/autofill/README.md

 ## Project Overview
 We'd like to assess your programming ability.
 We have created this project as a means to see how well you can adapt to our full-stack javascript framework, Meteor.
 The task is simple — create a basic web app written in Meteor.
 The web app will have just one feature: an address autofill, backed by a list of objects of a certain address schema.

-While this may sound simple at first, Google Maps's autocomplete feature only outputs an address string and a place_id, but we need more data.
+While this may sound simple at first, Google Maps Autocomplete API results are merely address `strings` and `place_id`s, but we need more data.
 You must therefor call another API to add the missing data.
 This is the opposite of a clean implementation, but we challenge you to handle this use case with grace, as Google provides the only reliable Street Address API.

 <img src="https://i.imgur.com/Tfi0xR5.jpg" width="600">